 The Pharisees' perception of the Messiah's coming was also wrong because they overlooked or were blind to the fact that the Messiah would come first as the Lamb of God who would die for the sins of the world, and then come a second time as the Ruler.
 Their perception would not accept Jesus as the Lamb of God.
 But they believed very strongly that they had the truth; their perception was misguiding them.

-This should give us a pretty good idea of why that philosophical site said that the idiom should be restated as "your perception is your reality."
+This should give us a pretty good idea of why that philosophical type said that the idiom should be restated as "your perception is your reality."
 It is so easy for anyone's perception to be wrong unless it is backed with absolute truth.

-Now the ease of getting or coming to a wrong perception can be downright destructive, dangerous to life and limb.
+The ease of getting or coming to a wrong perception can be downright destructive, dangerous to life and limb.

 Turn with me to the book of Acts, chapter 7, verses 55 through 58.
 This is the murder of Stephen.